-Sprint details Galaxy S II Epic 4G Touch Jelly Bean update, some Galaxy S III features includedAlex Wagner - Deputy Managing Editor, News Desk
+Sprint details Galaxy S II Epic 4G Touch Jelly Bean update, some Galaxy S III features includedAlex Wagner - Editorial Director of News and Content

 Yesterday Sprint took most of us by surprise by revealing a Jelly Bean update for its Samsung Galaxy S II Epic 4G Touch.
 Unfortunately for owners of the SGSIIE4GT (aren't acronyms supposed to be short?), Sprint didn't offer up many details on the Android 4.1 bump at that time.
 That's changed today, as Hesse and Co. have made an official announcement for the Galaxy S II's Jelly Bean update in Sprint's forums, complete with a expanded changelog and update instructions.